George S. Vascik Associate Professor of History and Humanities

 learn more about my teaching here.

-I am currently revising for publication a reader, The Stab-in-the-Back Myth and the Collapse of the Weimar Republic: A History in Documents and Visual Sources, with Mark Sadler, to be published in Fall 2015 by Bloomsbury Press.
+My reader, The Stab-in-the-Back Myth and the Collapse of the Weimar Republic: A History in Documents and Visual Sources, written with my former honors advisee Mark Sadler, will be available for purchase August 2016 from Bloomsbury Press.
+We have also created an ancillary site - dolchstosslegende.com - to provide readers with material that could not fit into the book.
 My goal is to ultimately use this text and the material that we have collected for it as the core text of a MOOC to be created to mark the centenary of the collapse of Imperial Germany in 2018.